dart-lang/language/working/macros/feature-specification.md

 finish.

-If a cycle arises in macro applications waiting for other macro applications to complete then a special value is returned indicating that introspection is not possible due to a cycle.
-If the macro can still correctly apply then it should continue normally.
-If it cannot succeed without the introspection results then it should report an error.
+If a cycle arises in macro applications waiting for other macro applications to complete then a `StateError ` is thrown.

 Rules might be added in future to decide in some specific cases which macro should run with incomplete introspection results to break a cycle.
 For example,